gplassard/managed-excludes/README.md

 You can display the configuration of the plugin by invoking the "Debug managed excludes" intention.
 ![debug](./docs/debug-intention.png)

+## Jetbrains Gateway

+When used in conjunction with Jetbrains Gateway, this plugin should be installed on the host.

 <!-- Plugin description end -->

 ## Installation